capsule-corp-ternoa/ternoa-js/README.md

     // We initialize an API instance connected to the Alphanet chain await initializeApi()

-    // We will need a keyring to sign and submit the transaction const account = await generateSeed()
-    const keyring = await getKeyringFromSeed(account.seed)

-    // Here we create, sign and submit the transaction await createNft("My first NFT", 10, 1, false, keyring, WaitUntil.BlockInclusion) } catch (e) {
+    // Here we create, sign and submit the NFT transaction with your keyring await createNft("My first NFT", 10, undefined, false, keyring, WaitUntil.BlockInclusion) } catch (e) {
     console.log(e)
   }